Jasata/utu-schooner/doc/PostgreSQL.md

 );
 ```

-PostgreSQL does not.
-It will enforce `NOT NULL` on all PK columns.
+**PostgreSQL does not.** It will enforce `NOT NULL` on all PK columns.
 This may be "by-the-book" according to the standards, but from a systems architect point of view, Oracle is right not to follow this one.

+In addition, there is an issue how NULL values are treated.
+Standard approach is that anything compared to NULL is always FALSE, but for the Oracle approach to work, this comparison must yield TRUE.
+So, even if PostgreSQL would not enforce NOT NULL primary key columns, it still would not work in PostgreSQL.

 Using PostgreSQL, we have to resort to two partial indexes to achieve the same effect:
 ```sql